wendyverdonk93/docs/content/api/payment_methods/post-order-sofort.md

 ----------------
 __currency__ | string

 The currency [ISO-4217](https://www.iso.org/iso-4217-currency-codes.html) you want the customer to pay with.
+Check out the availble currencies in this [page](https://docs.multisafepay.com/payment-methods/banks/sofort-banking/#supported-currencies)

 ----------------
 __amount__ | integer